Ercanar/bachelor-thesis/Thesis.typ

   caption: [In this figure, the temperature difference between the runs `X1-A2-V1-C1` and `X1-A1-V1-C1` is displayed.
             Meaning it is a spatial distribution of one of the eight values of $Delta T_A$.
             The mean value of $Delta T_A$ in this figure is 0.086 K, the maximum is 1.119 K and the minimum is 0 K.
-            The warming occurs mainly in the arctics and within Central Asia and north America.
+            The warming occurs mainly in the polar regions and within Central Asia and north America.
-            There is almost no warming in the tropics and the non-arctic southern hemisphere.
+            There is almost no warming in the tropical regions and the non-arctic southern hemisphere.
             The data comes from the output binary files of the models and the outlines of the geography comes from @topo.]
 ) <figure-T_A>
 #figure(